DanTheWizard/ESportsPyManager/README.md

 A Python-based client script that connects to a WebSocket server to send system telemetry and receive remote commands, specifically aimed at managing student activity on school machines.
 This project was designed with **educational institutions and ESports labs** in mind (which is where I am deploying this) — helping enforce focus by remotely disabling access to gaming applications during school hours.

+> [!Warning]
+> This is still in active development, and is made to work on some of my managed devices

-> ⚙️ This project was made for fun, testing, deploying on custom-built computers, and practical experimentation. <br>
+> ⚙️ This project was made for fun, testing, deploying on custom-built computers, and practical experimentation.
-> It is actively evolving (whenever I can).
+>
+> If you want to use it, you will have to modify some parts of it for your own use

 ---